Miklós Kállay

-Dr. Miklós Kállay de Nagykálló (23 January 1887, in Nyíregyháza – 14 January 1967, in New York City) was a Hungarian politician who served as Prime Minister of Hungary during World War II, from 9 March 1942 to 22 March 1944.
-By early 1942, Hungary's regent Admiral Horthy was seeking to put some distance between himself and Hitler's regime.
-He dismissed the pro-German prime minister László Bárdossy, and replaced him with Kállay, a moderate whom Horthy expected to loosen Hungary's ties to Germany.
+Miklós Kállay de Nagykálló (23 January 1887 – 14 January 1967) was a Hungarian politician who served as Prime Minister of Hungary during World War II, from 9 March 1942 to 22 March 1944.
+By early 1942, Hungarian Regent Admiral Miklós Horthy was seeking to put some distance between himself and Hitler's regime.
+He dismissed the pro-German prime minister, László Bárdossy, and replaced him with Kállay, a moderate whom Horthy expected to loosen Hungary's ties to Germany.

 Kállay successfully protected refugees and prisoners, resisted Nazi pressure regarding Jews, established contact with the Allies and negotiated conditions under which Hungary would switch sides against Germany.
-However the Allies were not close enough.
-When the Germans occupied Hungary in March 1944 Kállay went into hiding.
-He was finally captured by the Nazis, but was liberated when the war ended.
-He went into exile in 1946, dying two decades later in New York.
+However, the Allies were not close enough.
+When the Germans occupied Hungary in March 1944, Kállay went into hiding.
+He was finally captured by the Nazis but was liberated when the war ended.
+He went into exile in 1946 and died two decades later in New York City.

-Career
+Early life and career

-The Kállay family was old and influential among the local gentry of their region and Miklós served as lord-lieutenant (ispán) of his county from 1921 to 1929.
-He then moved on to national government, serving first as deputy under secretary of state for the Ministry of Trade (1929–31) and later as minister of agriculture (1932–35).
+The Kállay family was old and influential among the local gentry of their region, and Miklós served as lord-lieutenant (ispán) of his county from 1921 to 1929.
+He then moved on to national government and served first as deputy under secretary of state for the Ministry of Trade (1929–1931) and later as minister of agriculture (1932–1935).
 He resigned in 1935 in protest over the right-wing policies of Prime Minister Gyula Gömbös.
-He kept out of politics for most of the next decade before Hungarian Regent Miklós Horthy asked him to form a government to reverse the pro-Nazi policies of László Bárdossy in March 1942.
-The German minister in Budapest, Dietrich von Jagow reported to Berlin: "Kállay is basically an apolitical person and has not been active in the last few years either in internal or foreign affairs.
-National Socialism is an "alien" concept to him and he bears no inner sympathy with it.
-Nevertheless he will no doubt continue the same relations with Germany as his successor".
+He kept out of politics for most of the next decade before Hungarian Regent Admiral Miklós Horthy asked him to form a government to reverse the pro-Nazi policies of László Bárdossy in March 1942.

-Although Hungary remained allied with Nazi Germany, Kállay and Horthy were conservatives who were unsympathetic to fascism, and Kállay's government refused to participate in the rounding up of Jews and other activities desired by the Nazis.
-However, on October 24, 1942, while announcing a special property tax on Jews 'to guarantee suitable housing for Christians', Kállay was reported in the international press as declaring: "Jews must abandon all hope.
-Other measures already worked out will be taken in the near future against Jews.
-I will do my utmost to see that economic key positions now held by Jews are transferred to Christians as soon as possible".